La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **.i le plise cu skari le ka xunre**
 > _The apple is colored red._

-Notice that we can both say _see the form of the apple_ and _see the apple_.
+Note: we can both say _see the form of the apple_ and _see the apple_.

 #### Hearing